sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

 http://127.0.0.1:3031/events
 {{< /code >}}

-Since this event doesn't include a `contacts` label, you should also receive an alert in the Slack channel specified in your `slack_fallback` handler.
+Since this event doesn't include a `contacts` label, you should also receive an alert in the Slack channel specified in your `fallback_handler` handler.
-Behind the scenes, Sensu uses the`contact_fallback` filter to match the event to the `slack_fallback` handler.
+Behind the scenes, Sensu uses the `contact_fallback` filter to match the event to the `fallback_handler` handler.

 Now, create an event with a `contacts` label: